Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: strong super-cooling phase transition model

 where $k(T)=1/6~\mathrm{log}(T/M)$, $k_c=k(T_c)=2/9$ and

-We then use Eqs.~\eqref{Tn} and \eqref{Tp} to calculate the nucleation temperature $T_n$ and percolation temperature $T_p$.
-Fig. \ref{TyA} shows the values of $ T_n $ and $ T_p $ as function of the $y_A$ with $ M = 10~\mathrm{MeV} $.
+We then use Eqs.~\eqref{Tn} and \eqref{Tp} to calculate the nucleation temperature $T_n$ and percolation temperature $T_p$ respectively.
+Fig.~\ref{TyA} shows the values of $ T_n $ and $ T_p $ as functions of the $y_A$ with $ M = 10~\mathrm{MeV} $.

-In Fig.~\ref{parameters} we show the phase-transition parameters at the percolation temperature: phase transition strength $\alpha_p$, inverse duration $\beta/H_{p}$, and wash-out parameter $v_p/T_p$ in the region of $y_A$ and $M$.
+In Fig.~\ref{parameters} we show the phase transition parameters at the percolation temperature: phase-transition strength $\alpha_p$, inverse duration $\beta/H_{p}$, wash-out parameter $v_p/T_p$ and the percolation temperature $T_p$ in the region of $y_A$ and $M$.
 Generally we require the $T_{\mathrm{RH}}^{\mathrm{max}}=T_{\mathrm{infl}} \gtrsim 4~\mathrm{MeV}$ in order to evade the constraint of BBN~\cite{deSalas:2015glj} where the $T_{\mathrm{infl}}$ is the temperature of the onset of the inflation.
-The orange region represents the parameter region which can be detected by the NANOGrav experiment.
 The white region depicts the parameter region where the nucleation cannot be realized.